 If you choose to start seedlings, transplant them before they become pot-bound.
 Plan to start seedlings about 3-4 weeks before the last expected frost, and don't transplant outdoors until the soil has warmed.
 Transplant once seedlings are about 2 to 3 inches (5 to 7.5 cm) tall, thin to approximately 12 inches (40 cm) apart.

 Maintenance: Plants in poor soil will benefit from periodic feeding with any fertilizer labeled for edible plants.
-Something with a high phosphorous number (the middle number on a fertilizer package) will help keep them in flower.
+Something with a high phosphorous (the middle number on a fertilizer package) will help keep them in flower.
 Plants can be pinched or pruned to encourage branching and keep them shorter.

 Harvesting: Harvest leaves and flowers as needed.
 Older leaves will get prickly, making harvesting anything on the plant a bit unpleasant.
 However, the flowers add a bit of flavor and a great deal of color to salads, soups, dips & spreads, open-face sandwiches, beverages, and ice cubes.
-As with all edible flowers, use them sparingly until you know how they affect you.
+Use them sparingly, as with all edible flowers, until you know how they affect you.
 Borage is said to have a mild laxative effect.